In A Nutshell

 Fidelity offers powerful research tools and features.
 The web trading platform is user-friendly, and it includes professional order types.
 Mobile app is one of the best out there in terms of the functionalities and general usefulness.

 The available product catalogue is rich, and it covers most of the popular asset classes (we did miss forex and crypto options, though).
 We also liked that the products cover both the US market and the international stock exchange.

 The brokers is appropriate for all types of users, either beginners or experienced traders.
 Those who want to conduct their own research are able to use a large set of resources provided.
 Buy-and-hold investors and frequent equity traders are especially well served.

 There are some downsides to Fidelity, however.
 The account is not fully digital, and the financing rates and mutual fund costs are high.

-With a reliable web trading platform, an user-friendly design, excellent research tools, and no inactivity fee, Fidelity is a safe choice for traders.
+But all in all, Fidelity offers reliable web trading platforms, user-friendly design, excellent research tools, competitive cost structure, and is is a safe choice for a majority of traders.

 Compare Fidelity With Other Brokers